chmProcessor.

 |

-If it’s unchecked, the
+If it’s

-a CHM file for a character codepage
+will generate a CHM file for a character codepage

 distinct than the system default.

-This is the short
+This is

-character
+for a character

 codepage distinct than the system default, the generated table